| Title: | Minimal R/Shiny Interface to JavaScript Library 'ECharts' |

 Supported types: POINT, MULTIPOINT, LINESTRING, MULTILINESTRING, POLYGON, MULTIPOLYGON

-Coordinate system is leaflet(default), geo or cartesian3D (for POINT(xyz))
+Coordinate system could be leaflet(default), geo, cartesian2D or cartesian3D(for POINT(xyz))

 Limitations: